Research output per year

 Research activity per year

-My research examines various issues across international political economy, global governance, and global development.
+My research examines various issues across international political economy, global governance, global development, and global environmental politics.

-I hold a BA in International Relations (First), an MSc in Global Politics (Distinction), and a PGDip in Research Methods all from the University of Durham.
-My PhD entitled 'Global Development Governance in the Interregnum: Legitimacy and the Global Partnership for Effective Develoment Cooperation' was conducted under the supervision of Professor David Held and Professor Marcus Power, also at the University of Durham.
-My thesis was awarded the Global Policy Institute's Oustanding Thesis Prize in April 2021.
-I subsequently undertook post-doctoral study at the Margaret Anstee Centre at the University of Cambridge.
+I hold a PhD from the University of Durham, and my thesis — 'Global Development Governance in the Interregnum: Legitimacy and the Global Partnership for Effective Develoment Cooperation' — was awarded the Global Policy Institute's Oustanding Thesis Prize in April 2021.
+Before my post at QUB, I undertook post-doctoral study at the Margaret Anstee Centre at the University of Cambridge.

 PAI 7103: Global Development